 2. CrowdStrike Falcon

-CrowdStrike has a cloud-native EDR with lightweight agent, threat graph correlation engine and real-time response.
+Second on our EDR tools list is CrowdStrike.
+They have a cloud-native EDR with lightweight agent, threat graph correlation engine and real-time response.
 Their AI-driven detection and extensive telemetry offer good support to mature SOCs.
 Integration with threat intelligence and incident response playbooks also enhances post-detection agility.

 3. Cynet 360 AutoXDR